Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

-Monotonicity states that the treatment does prolong survival compared to the control.
-It cannot be directly validated and can be suspicious.
-Without monotonicity, the principal distributional causal effect $\DCE(y\mid s)$ is negative (or at most zero) by construction for $y \leq s$.
+Monotonicity states that the treatment does not shorten survival compared to the control.
+In the Concorde trial, monotonicity amounts to assuming that immediate zidovudine does not shorten time-to-disease progression or death compared to deferred zidovudine.
+This assumption cannot be directly validated and can be suspicious.
+Without monotonicity, the principal distributional causal effect $\DCE(y\mid s)$ is negative (or at most zero) by construction for $y < s$.
 A structural negative effect may lead to a misleading interpretation of the effectiveness of the treatment.
-Therefore, it is sensible to consider the conditional principal distributional causal effect: For $y, s \in \R_+$,
+Therefore, it is sensible to consider the conditional principal distributional causal effect for the subpopulation with $Y_i(1)> S_i(0)$: